Think Twice Before Selection: Federated Evidential Active Learning for Medical Image Analysis with Domain Shifts: Experiments

-\paragraph{Effect of trade-off weight $\lambda$} We further conducted experiments on the Fed-ISIC dataset to determine the optimal setting for the hyperparameter $\lambda$, choosing from the candidate set $\{1e-3,\ 5e-3,\ 1e-2,\ 5e-2,\ 1e-1\}$, the results are detailed in Table~\ref{tab:hyper}.
-As can be seen, the best performance is achieved when $\lambda=1e-2$.
-The ablation results on the Fed-Polyp dataset are reported in Appendix~\ref{subsec:discuss_suppl}.
+\textbf{Effect of trade{-}off weight $\lambda$.} We further determined the optimal setting for the hyperparameter $\lambda$ on Fed-ISIC, choosing from the candidate set $\{ 1e{-}3,5e{-}3, 1e{-}2, 5e{-}2, 1e{-}1\}$, the results are detailed in Tab.~\ref{tab:hyper}.
+As can be seen, the best performance is achieved when $\lambda=1e{-}2$.
+The ablation results on Fed-Polyp are reported in Appendix~C.3.

-\paragraph{Analysis of Dirichlet simplex} We analyze the Dirichlet simplex on a subset of the Fed-ISIC encompassing three classes.
-As illustrated in Fig.~\ref{fig:udis_trend}, when selecting samples with FEAL, the Dirichlet distribution becomes more concentrated at the simplex's corner for unlabeled local data, indicating reduced epistemic uncertainty in the global model.
+\textbf{Analysis of Dirichlet simplex.} We analyze the Dirichlet simplex on a subset of Fed-ISIC encompassing three classes.
+As illustrated in Fig.~\ref{fig:udis_trend}, when selecting samples with FEAL, the Dirichlet distribution becomes more concentrated at the simplex's corner for unlabeled samples, indicating reduced epistemic uncertainty in the global model.
 This trend verifies the effectiveness of CES in addressing domain shifts.
 Additionally, starting with an identical set of labeled samples, we tracked the selection of samples in the second FAL round utilizing various FAL methods.
 The Dirichlet simplexes of different methods are visualized in Fig.~\ref{fig:simplex}.
-As can be seen, the Dirichlet distribution of the samples selected by FEAL demonstrates a broader spread across the simplex.
-This spread indicates that FEAL effectively models the global model's knowledge of local data and prioritizes selecting samples characterized by high epistemic uncertainty.
-More details and results are available in Appendix~\ref{subsec:discuss_suppl}.
+As can be seen, the Dirichlet distribution of samples selected by FEAL showcases a broader spread across the simplex, indicating that FEAL effectively models the global model's knowledge of local data and prioritizes selecting samples characterized by high epistemic uncertainty.
+More details and results are available in Appendix~C.3.